tiny-dnn/tiny-dnn/examples/mnist/how_to_build.md

 Now training will start.
 After training is finished, in terminal type
 ```
-./example_mnist_test sample_img.bmp
+./example_mnist_test IMAGE_TO_BE_TESTED.bmp
 ```
-Now you have succesfully trained a mnist model.
+Now you have successfully trained and tested a MNIST model. mnist model.